 A gentle pull on the short and long ends of the "new" thread will cause the noose to choke the "old" thread, pulling it through the noose in such a way that it is unlikely ever to come undone.
 If your tensions are just right ~ and ears and fingertips finely tuned ~ you can almost feel or hear a click as the old thread is pulled through the noose and securely grabbed tight.

 It is not possible to see the finished result in close-up with this, an actual working example.
-We are preparing a demonstration in more detail should you wish to clarify matters by seeing it in greater close up.
+I am preparing a demonstration in more detail should you wish to clarify matters by seeing it in greater close up.
 Or better still - go and experiment!
 There is also guidance on tying a simple slip knot .

-The method used by weavers to tie their knot is different.
-It involves wrapping threads around two fingers of one hand and a quick jiggle with the other.
+*The method used by weavers to tie their knot is quite different.
+It involves wrapping threads around two fingers of one hand ~ as if knitting needles ~ and a quick jiggle with the other.
 I have seen it demonstrated, but it would need a slow-motion camera to usefully record it.
-No doubt weavers are able to tie their knot in milliseconds, and with their eyes closed.
+No doubt weavers are able to tie the knot in milliseconds, and with their eyes closed.
 Stopping a loom costs money!
 Please let me know if you can amplify this, preferably with very much slowed-down pictures.
 It may be a skill that is being lost to future generations.

 I am not a sailor.
-I am sure they also will have one handed, different, but very quick ways of tying sheet bends whilst holding on to the rigging with the other hand ~ blinded by the spray ~ in a typhoon.
+I am sure they also will have one handed ~ different ~ but very quick ways of tying sheet bends whilst holding on to the rigging with the other hand ~ blinded by the spray ~ in a typhoon.
 (I believe the sheet bend is used for reefing the sails ~ which I assume is normally done before the storm strikes.)